shanemcfarthing/Barren-Plateaus-and-entanglement-structures-in-QML/README.md

     Project.py - contains the main program of the project and is the file that should be run.

-    Configuration.py - contains helper classes and functions.

-    ModifiedAdam.py - contains an altered ADAM optimizer class which has gradient tracking functionality.

-    ModifiedVQE.py - contains an altered VQE which makes use of the modified ADAM optimizer to utilize the gradients from the optimization procedure.
+    AlteredSPSA.py - contains a subclass of the SPSA optimizer.
+The functionality is the same as SPSA, with the one change being that the minimize method tracks and returns the gradients and loss values computed at each iteration.

-    Graphing.py - contains the method for plotting the provided results on a series of subplots to display graphically
+    Plot.py - contains two functions for plotting the results on graphs

-    Graphed Results Folder - contains subfolders of the graphically represented results of the different entanglement settings for each model
+    PlottingDataResults.py - contains the code to process and plot the results of the main program using the methods from Plot.py

+    Tracking.py - contains the TrackingResult class, as well as the methods for generating new datasets as well as creating and training the VQC's.